chelceacalin/RentNow/README.md

 - **Reading Recommendations**
   Receive personalized book recommendations based on the categories you've read.
 - **Book Reviews and Comments**
-  After returning a book, users can leave reviews, add comments, and reply to other users' recursively.
+  After returning a book, users can leave reviews, add ratings, comments, and reply to other users' recursively.
 - **Filtering, Pagination, and Sorting**
   Supports server-side filtering, pagination, and sorting via the *Specification API*, optimizing data retrieval and browsing performance.
 - **User Roles and Permissions**